ryanrudolfoba/SteamOS-Waydroid-Installer/README.md

 4. Script will automatically install Waydroid together with the custom config.
 Install will roughly take around 5mins depending on the internet connection speed.
 5. Once done exit the script and go back to Game Mode.

-## Initial Config (if you are using my script from Feb 02 2024 then no need for this steps!)
+## Initial Config (if you are using my script from Feb 02 2024 onwards then no need for this steps!)
 1. Go to Game Mode and open SteamOS Nested Desktop launcher.
 2. Once inside the nested desktop environment, open konsole terminal and enter the commands - \
    sudo /usr/bin/waydroid-container-start \